Small Ship Cruises

 Toronto • Niagara Falls • Cleveland • Detroit • Windsor • Lake Huron • Parry Sound • Manitoulin Island • Mackinac Island • Lake Michigan • Chicago

-These Journey Highlights have been hand-picked by our Travel Planners, based on their intimate knowledge of the destination and their conversations with our travelers.
+These Adventure Highlights have been hand-picked by our Travel Planners, based on their intimate knowledge of the destination and their conversations with our travelers.

 Scenic Great Lakes cruises on 4 of the Great Lakes: Ontario, Erie, Huron, and Michigan

 Enjoy a horse-drawn carriage tour of Mackinac Island to the Grand Hotel, and lecture by the hotel’s Resident Historian

 Learn about Ojibwe Native Americans on Manitoulin Island, including a visit to a historic church and attendance at a smudging ceremony and pow wow

 Cruise into the mists of our Niagara Falls cruise aboard the Hornblower

 Visit the Henry Ford Museum in Detroit to see famous and quirky artifacts of American history

 Visit the Niagara Wine Region, home to over 50 wineries, with a wine lunch at a vineyard estate